Applications of the theory of Floer to symmetric spaces: Basic Settings: Floer Theory

 The second map $PSS$ is the relative version of the famous map of Piunikhin-Salamon-Schwarz \cite{PSS} and is constructed in \cite{BCP}.
 It is defined by counting configurations shown in Figure 3, where the arrows indicate Morse trajectories of $h$, the shaded regions, except the rightmost one, pseudoholomorphic disks in $\CO$ bounding $\RF$, and the rightmost shaded region a pseudoholomorphic once-punctured disk in $\CO$ bounding $\RF$ converging to an input \Ham chord at the puncture.

 Notice that the target of $Y$ and the source of $PSS$ can be made chain-level isomorphic by choosing the \Ham for the pair $(\RFF{0},\RFF{0})$ to be $X\mapsto \langle X,a\rangle$.
-It follows that the composite $PSS\circ Y$ is well-defined.
-This composite map will be useful when we prove Theorem \ref{main}.
+It follows that $PSS\circ Y$ is well-defined.
+This map will be useful when we prove Theorem \ref{main}.